 It began a week and a half after Donald Trump’s election, when 43 women gathered in a library in the suburbs of the Twin Cities.
-All of them were worried about their own futures and those of the people they loved.
-Almost none had been politically active in the past; none had ever planned or organized a march on the scale they envisioned.
-Still, they wanted to send the new president a message the day after he took power: Hear Our Voice.
+All of us were worried about our own futures and those of the people we loved.
+Almost none of us had been politically active in the past; none of us had ever planned or organized a march on the scale we envisioned.
+Still, we wanted to send the new president a message the day after he took power: hear our voice.

-They held more meetings, and their numbers grew.
-Members of newly-formed committees sent emails before they went to work or late at night, or when the kids were asleep or had a baby- sitter, or whenever they had a spare moment.
-They got permits, figured out logistics, reached out to hundreds of people to volunteer as parade marshals.
-They estimated as many as 30,000 people might show up.
+We held more meetings, and our numbers grew.
+Members of newly-formed committees sent emails before we went to work or late at night or when the kids were asleep or had a baby-sitter or whenever we had a spare moment.
+We got permits, figured out logistics, reached out to hundreds of people to volunteer as parade marshals.
+We estimated as many as 30,000 people might show up.

 More than three times that number did.

-No one who was there on January 21 will ever forget the sight of the ocean of marchers spreading out from the steps of the State Capitol.
-100,00 people listened peacefully to music, speeches, and the message that positive change is possible, that our country can and must move forward instead of backward.
+No one who was there Jan.
+21, 2017 will ever forget the sight of the ocean of marchers spreading out from the steps of the State Capitol.
+100,000 people listened peacefully to music, speeches and the message that positive change is possible, that our country can and must move forward instead of backward.